zakattack9/WRaPiC/README.md

 ```
 - `kubectl rollout restart -n kube-system deployment/coredns` to restart coredns pods
 - `kubectl logs -n kube-system pod/coredns-<pod-id>` to get the logs of a specific coredns pod
-- I was getting the following error for the coredns pods after starting up kubeadm init and looking through the logs
+- I was getting the following error in the coredns logs for the coredns pods after starting up kubeadm
 ```
 [FATAL] plugin/loop: Loop (127.0.0.1:34536 -> :53) detected for zone ".", see coredns.io/plugins/loop#troubleshooting
 ```
   - The [linked coredns docs](https://coredns.io/plugins/loop/#troubleshooting) recommends adding `resolvConf: /etc/resolv.conf` to `/etc/kubernetes/kubelet.conf` though the solution was removing `nameserver 127.0.0.1` from `/etc/resolv.conf` before running `kubeadm init`
-- Run the following if `kubectl get nodes` is not working:
+- Run the following if `kubectl get nodes` is not working; [this thread](https://discuss.kubernetes.io/t/the-connection-to-the-server-host-6443-was-refused-did-you-specify-the-right-host-or-port/552/28) discusses why `kubectl get nodes` may not be working and some potential solutions to prevent having to always run the below commands
 ```
 sudo -i
 swapoff -a
 exit
 strace -eopenat kubectl version
 ```
-  -[This thread](https://discuss.kubernetes.io/t/the-connection-to-the-server-host-6443-was-refused-did-you-specify-the-right-host-or-port/552/28) discusses why `kubectl get nodes` may not be working and some potential solutions
+  -
 - `kubectl logs -n kube-system kube-flannel-ds-<pod-id>` to get logs of a specific Flannel pod
-- I also ran into some issues with the master node Flannel pod similar to what was posted in [this thread](https://github.com/coreos/flannel/issues/1060); this probles was resolved by running the following in order
+- I also ran into [some issues](https://github.com/coreos/flannel/issues/1060) with the master node Flannel pod; this problem was resolved by running the following in order
   - `sudo ip link delete flannel.1` on the master node (RPi jump box)
   - `kubectl delete pod -n kube-system kube-flannel-ds-<pod-id>` to delete the Flannel pod
   - Wait for K8s to automatically recreate the pod, then profit